 So now you know all about the very best spotting scopes of 2017.
 We’ve looked at their various features and their pros and cons.
 Now it’s time to look at some of the other factors to consider when buying a spotting scope.

 Good question!
 The way we see it, a spotting scope is a wonderful compromise between binoculars and telescopes.
 Telescopes are extremely powerful but are really limited to astronomy and looking at the sky at night.
 Meanwhile, binoculars provide a great way to see, for example, wild birds.
 But they lack the stability and the high magnification of a spotting scope.
 A spotting scope can be very portable (much like binoculars) and offer incredible magnification while retaining very impressive image quality.
 That you can use them with or without a tripod makes them versatile too.

 So to summarize, here are the reasons why you should opt for a spotting scope:

-Most spotting scopes (such as the products we reviewed earlier) have a variable zoom.
+Most spotting scopes (such as the products we looked at earlier) have a variable zoom.
 This means that you can manually adjust the zoom as and when you need, much like with a digital camera, for example.
 In most cases, the maximum magnification will be 60x with the minimum being 15-20x.
 For viewing objects at greater distances, greater magnification is required.
 This may also require the use of a tripod to provide stability.
 The poorer the product, the worse the imagine when the magnification is increased.
 If the lens is of particularly good quality, the drop-off will be less noticeable than with a lens that is cheap.
 For most observation when hunting or bird watching, a 30-40x will usually be enough.